w3f/polkadot-wiki/docs/learn/how-to/create-nomination-pool.md

 !!! info

-    See this [wiki article](../learn-nomination-pools.md#roles) for a detailed overview of roles and limitations.
+    See [this article](../learn-nomination-pools.md#roles) for a detailed overview of roles and limitations.

 5\.
 In the "Bond" section, you can choose the initial deposit amount.
 Once you have done this, click "Continue."